2025-26 Season

 LARRY NANCE JR.

-Jr. produces at an below average rate for a 12-minute workload.
+Jr. produces at an poor rate for a 12-minute workload.

 TEAM COMPARISON